lukasozpaker/index/README.md

 # Deploys to lukasozpaker.github.io

 Repo is built with React and Typescript.
-Static page generation is handled by react-snap which runs on every build.
+React-snap appears to not work with react 18+.
+Therefore static page generation disabled.
+Will set it up again once I port to nextjs.

 To spin up a local instance run: npm run start